kalekundert/wellmap/docs/basic_usage.rst

    dilution, but they are hard to tell apart because they are almost perfectly superimposed.
 Efficiency is a measure of how well the qPCR reaction worked, or more specifically, how close the amount of DNA came to doubling (as would be expected) on each cycle.
+100% indicates perfect doubling; 94% is a little on the low side.

 .. _TOML: https://github.com/toml-lang/toml